docker/docs/docker-for-mac/mutagen-caching.md

 ## Bypassing a two-way sync for a volume

-By default if a directory has two-way sync enabled, then shared volumes will use the sync.
-However if you want to *avoid* using a two-way file synchronization, choose one of the following volume sharing options:
+By default, if a directory has two-way sync enabled, then shared volumes will use the sync.
+However, if you want to *avoid* using a two-way file synchronization, choose one of the following volume sharing options:

 - `:consistent`: this will bypass both the file caching and the two-way sync.
-- `:cached`: this will bypass the two-way sync but still use the file caching.
+- `:cached`: this will bypass the two-way sync but still uses the file caching.

-Note that these options are backwards compatible with older Docker version.
+Note that these options are backwards compatible with older Docker versions.
 Any existing projects using `:delegated` to enable file caching can be safely changed to use `:cached` without loss of performance.